Cozy Peach Kitchen

 • Eggs are added to prevent the casserole from cracking.
 They also make it more scoopable.

-This sweet potato casserole is made with roasted sweet potatoes.
-Roasting sweet potatoes concentrates their flavor and yields a much more flavorful result than boiled sweet potato.
+This sweet potato casserole is made with baked sweet potatoes instead of canned sweet potato puree.
+Baking sweet potatoes concentrates their flavor and yields a much more flavorful result than boiled or canned sweet potato.

 Three sweet potatoes in a metal baking dish